-Responsible security practices: Continental is committed to respecting human rights and to ensure sufficient instructions and establish appropriate control mechanisms when contracting or using own, private or public security forces.
-This especially includes the prohibition of contracting or using private or public security forces for the protection of an enterprise's project when it is likely that - due to a lack of instructions or control - these security forces will disregard human rights, use torture and/or cruel, inhumane or degrading treatment, violate the right of physical integrity, or impair the freedom of association.
+Responsible security practices: Continental is committed to respecting human rights and to ensuring sufficient instructions and establishing appropriate control mechanisms when contracting or using own, private or public security forces.
+This especially includes a prohibition on contracting or using private or public security forces for the protection of an enterprise's project when it is likely that - due to a lack of instructions or control - these security forces will disregard human rights, use torture and/or cruel, inhumane or degrading treatment, violate the right of physical integrity, or impair freedom of association.